Chillsmeit/qBittorrent-ProtonVPN-Guide/README.md

 # qBittorrentProtonVPN

+### NOTE: Make sure you have the ProtonVPN Paid tier, Free tier won't work.

 Guide for setting up qBittorrent to use ProtonVPN using Docker:

 In this guide we'll create two containers in one file, one for qBittorrent from the linuxserver.io<br>